devk03/ugc-pimp/backend/README.md

 source .venv/bin/activate
 ```

-### Dependencies

 The dependencies are managed by the `pyproject.toml` file.
-To install them run:
+To install them for the first time run:

 ```bash
 uv sync